Employee attendance issues have plagued the physical security industry for YEARS.

 Take Action: Setting some time aside each week for working on attendance records will save you time and frustration in the long run.

 Avoid falling behind schedule and missing deadlines when a team member fails to do their part.
 If you notice an employee is regularly calling off work due to sickness or an emergency during the busiest times, they may be abusing the system.

 Whether you confront an employee informally or during a review, It’s best to deal with attendance problems quickly.
 Even if the employee is top-notch at other responsibilities but has the bad habit of consistently arriving late to work, this is a problem that should be resolved.

-Take Action: A clear policy on tardiness and absenteeism is necessary so that everyone knows what is expected and the outcome if these rules are not followed.
+Take Action: A clear employee policy on tardiness & "no-show" absenteeism is 100% necessary so that everyone knows what is expected and the outcome if these rules are not followed.